thegetty/bronze-guidelines/content/vocabulary/sprue.md

 {% backmatter %}

-Note: The terms “sprue,” “sprueing,” or “sprue system” are most commonly associated with lost-wax casting.
+Note: The terms “sprue,” “sprueing,” “sprueing system,” or “sprue system” are most commonly associated with lost-wax casting.
 For {% def "sand casting" %} the equivalent would be “gating” or “gating system,” which is where all the other terms (“runners,” “risers,” “gates,” etc.) come into play.
 In sand and {% def "piece mold" %} casting the channels are cut directly into the refractory mold.
 See [GI§2.7](/intro/#s2-7).
 Depending on the complexity of the {% def "cast (n.)" "cast" %}, the sprue or gating systems may also contain other elements with special functions (e.g., reservoirs, chills, drains, traps, jets, etc.).

 {% endbackmatter %}